9dots/9dots.io-pages/OihTZql.md

 published: true
 type: lesson
 title: Line Follow
-blurb: "This lesson focuses on programming the robot to use the color sensor to follow a line on the ground. #NGSS-MS-ETS1-2"
+blurb: "Students learn how to make their robot follow a black line.
+The lesson starts by giving students time to connect a color sensor facing down so that the robot can react to the line.
+Next, students learn about using a switch statement in programming that takes the data from the sensor and splits it in to two categories (light or dark).
+Students demonstrate learning by completing an obstacle course by following a black line."
 org: 9dots
+objective:
-objective: SWBAT identify a programming switch statement and discuss the strategy for programming a robot to follow a black line.
+  - Identify a programming switch statement
+  - Discuss the strategy for programming a robot to follow a black line
 attachments:
   - path: "http://uploads.9dots.io/OihVx8V.pdf"
     name: IterationLog (1).pdf